The Future of Mobile Typing: AI Keyboard Innovations for iOS and Android

 • Semantic understanding - Grasping the meaning behind your words, not just the words themselves

-CleverType's AI keyboard takes this a step further with their proprietary "Intent Recognition" technology.
-It doesn't just predict what you might say next—it understands why you might say it.
-This makes suggestions feel less robotic and more human.
+CleverType's AI keyboard takes this even further with their proprietary "Intent Recognition" technology.
+It doesn't just predict what you might say next—it understands the underlying purpose of your message.
+Whether you're comforting a friend, negotiating a business deal, or crafting a witty comeback, the keyboard adapts its suggestions to match your intent.

 The accuracy improvements are staggering.
-In testing, modern AI keyboards can predict the next word correctly up to 65% of the time, compared to just 20% with older predictive text systems.
-That's more than triple the accuracy!
+According to Google's 2026 Gboard report, modern AI keyboards can predict the next word correctly up to 72% of the time, compared to just 20% with older predictive text systems from a decade ago.
+In some contexts—like professional emails or technical writing—prediction accuracy can reach 80% or higher as the AI learns domain-specific patterns.

 But accuracy isn't everything.
 The true innovation comes in how natural these predictions feel.
 Have you ever had your keyboard suggest exactly the right emoji at exactly the right moment?
 It's almost spooky!